-Tracking is rife on the Internet, all 100% of websites in the Top 100 carry out tracking.
+Tracking is rife on the Internet, all 100 of the Top 100 websites carry out tracking.
 In fact three sites in the Top 100 are trackers / advertising , that given the choice you wouldn't willingly visit:

 CookiePedia shows that on average 17 cookies are dropped to your computer each site you visit, with only the minority (9%) actually being useful for functionality and use of the website.